noahmilstein/cinephile/README.md

 # Cinephile
 Cinephile is a code bootcamp class project to demonstrate full stack web dev skills using git version control and work flow.
+Users are able to post movies, create reviews on movies, and upvote or downvote reviews made by other users.

 The project uses the following components:

 * Ruby on Rails
 * CarrierWave/Fog